Winter Gardens, Great Yarmouth

 Winter Gardens is a grade II* listed Victorian cast iron and glass building in Great Yarmouth, England.
 Located next to Wellington Pier, it is the only remaining iron and glass seaside winter garden in England, and was one of the three largest structures of this type in the nation.

 Initially completed in Torquay in 1881 by John Watson and William Harvey, it was moved by barge to Yarmouth in 1903 or 1904 after being initially unsuccessful.
 It has been closed since 2008 after falling into disrepair, though is due to undergo restoration works costing £18 million.

+It is listed on the Heritage at Risk Register with a Priority Grade of B, indicating an immediate risk of further rapid deterioration or loss of historic fabric, with a solution having been agreed but not yet implemented.

 History

 1878–1904: Torquay

 Winter Gardens was built in Torquay, Devon from 1878 to 1881 at a cost of £12,783 by John Watson and William Harvey of Watson & Harvey, also featuring ironwork by Jesse Tildesley of the Crescent Iron Works, Willenhall, Staffordshire.
 It proved unsuccessful in Devon.

 1904–2008: Great Yarmouth

 In 1903 or 1904, Great Yarmouth Borough Council's Surveyor, J. W. Cockrill, oversaw the purchase of the building at a discounted price of £1,300, around a tenth of its original cost.
 He noted that it would be desirable to "lengthen the season with better-class visitors, and on wet days to provide for 2,000 persons under cover."
 In 1904, the building was dismantled in sections and moved to Norfolk by barge, reportedly without the breakage of any of its glass panes, and reconstructed by the entrance of Wellington Pier.
 Cockrill added a brick-arched entrance porch for a cloakroom.
 In 1909, he also added a maple floor for roller skating.
 The building was also used for concerts and dancing, featuring an organ above the entrance at the west end.